Vincent

 3,000+ devs trust Corbado & make the Internet safer with passkeys.
 Got questions?
 We’ve written 150+ blog posts on passkeys.

 Join Passkeys CommunityCBOR itself focuses on data representation.
 Security can be implemented on top of CBOR using COSE, which adds signing, encryption, and message authentication.
+This layered security model ensures that even as you benefit from the efficiency of the cbor encoding, robust security measures are in place.

 Enjoyed this read?